Grass-roots optimization of coupled oscillator networks: Discussion

-Grass-roots optimization is a multiscale mechanism for coordinating and optimizing the local synchronization properties of a network's subsystems and is a plausible mechanism for collective (self) optimization within naturally-occurring systems that have access to only local information, such as cardiac pacemakers~\cite{Bychkov2020JACC} and genetic oscillators~\cite{Rajapakse2009PNAS}.
+While recent progress has been made in optimizing collective behavior in complex systems, the resulting techniques and methodologies rely largely on global network information~\cite{Pecora1998PRL,Nishikawa2006PRE,Skardal2014PRL,Skardal2016Chaos,Taylor2016SIAM}.
+Given direct evidence of paracrine signaling, i.e., local communication, in biological systems and the likelihood that global information is unavailable, the collective, self-organizing processes by which naturally-occurring systems self-optimize remain an open critical question.
+Grass-roots optimization is a multiscale mechanism for coordinating and optimizing the local synchronization properties of a network's subsystems that provides a plausible mechanism for self-optimization in biological and other systems, such as cardiac pacemakers~\cite{Bychkov2020JACC} and genetic oscillators~\cite{Rajapakse2009PNAS}.
 It can also support the design of decentralized, parallelizable and scalable algorithms to engineer man-made systems that are robust to network dismantling.
 Notably, these very same features may have provided an evolutionary advantage for biological systems that crucially depend on synchronization.